 The reason this is key in scheduled creation is, you stop the rest of your life and you live in causal management, meaning you don’t put the big rocks in the morning, you put the big rocks in until you hit the numbers that you know you need to hit.
 I’m going to go 90 degrees and add a little nugget here.
 I believe in and what I do typically is in the weekends when there are no phones, Skypes, no nothing, I assess the coming week and I said, “If this week finishes, what causal management, big rocks can I put in to ensure the numbers were already hitting continue to grow, ensure the podcast continue to get created at a high level, and books continue to get written?”

-I believe in what I do, during the weekends when there is no phone, skypes, etc. I assess the coming week.
-I say if this week finishes, what causal management big rocks can I put in to ensure the numbers were already hitting continue to grow.
-To ensure the podcast continue to get creative at a high level.
-The books continue to get written.
-I have got a book coming out I believe mid-June.
-So what is it?
-When nobody is attacking me, when the world is silent, I then set the schedule.
-I strongly recommend you don’t try to set your schedule during the week.
-During the week, is the time of performance.
-During the weekend, is the time of thinking.
-That works for me.
-I strongly recommend that.
-Remember business, utopia is when you can relax in the numbers.
-I can from 24 years’ experience, tell you, it is a lot easier to relax in the numbers when you put the big rocks in first.
-And when you can put the big rocks in succession until certain numbers are hit.
-For now, I am Ken Courtright from Todays’ Growth Growing Business Today.
-See you on the trail.
-If this podcast hits you and you don’t mind helping out, jump into iTunes on the desktop and please drop me a review and subscribe to the podcast.
+I’ve got a book coming up.
+What is it?
+When nobody’s attacking me, when the world is silent, I set the schedule.
+I strongly recommend that you don’t set your schedule during the week.
+During the week is the time of performance.
+During the weekend is the time of thinking.
+That works for me and I strongly recommend that.
+Here’s the key.
+Remember business utopia is when you can relax in the numbers.
+I can from years of experience tell you it is a lot easier to relax in the numbers when you put the big rocks in first and put the big rocks in succession until certain numbers are hit.
+See you guys on the trail.
+If this podcast hits you and you don’t mind helping me out, jump into iTunes on a desktop and drop me a review and subscribe to the podcast.
 You guys are awesome.
-See Ya.
+See you.